Agent Definition Guide: Creating Custom Agents

 MCP Tools (External Integrations)

 MCP (Model Context Protocol) tools connect your agents to external services.
-Once configured, they're automatically available to all agents without additional setup.
+Once configured, can be accessed using glob patterns.

 Popular integrations: